ToughTechs151/frcopengrok/README.md

      sudo rm -f /etc/ssh/sshd_not_to_be_run
      sudo systemctl enable ssh
      sudo systemctl start ssh
-Find the IP address with sudo ifconfig -a
+Find the IP address with "ip address"
 Run putty, create new profile with the IP.
+Enable password authentication with sshd.
 Connect with putty with password.
 Accept new key.
 Create .ssh/authorized_keys file with your public key.
+Disable password authentication with sshd